 27. Bump up the text

-One easy way to do this is to use the plugin mentioned above, “Intagrate,” to have posts auto-created when you post art on your Instagram.
-Next, manually edit the post and create a simple writeup answering these simple questions:
+One easy way to do this is to use the plugin mentioned above, “Intagrate,” to have posts auto-created in WordPress when you post art on your Instagram.
+One your Instagram posts and imported to a WordPress account as posts, manually edit the posts and create a simple writeup for each piece of art answering these simple questions:

 - What is this piece?

 - What inspired it?